Parallelisation of partial differential equations via representation theory

 \subsection{Irreducible representations for the octohedral group $O_h$}

-The symmetry group of the cube is the octohedral group $O_h$.
-This is a special case of the hyperoctohedral group which gives the symmetries of a hypercube.
-Whilst the irreducible representations are known for general hyperoctohedral groups \cite{geissinger1978representations,musili1993representations}, in the special case of the octohedral group they can be connected directly to that of the symmetric group $S_4$.
-In particular, we have $O_h \cong S_4 \times \bbZ_2$: the cube has four diagonals and any symmetry action permutes these four diagonals, alongside a choice of reflection, see \figref{cubediagonals}.
-That is, we have three generators $\tau_k$ corresponding to permuting the diagonals and one generator $s$ corresponding to negation.
+\addition{Hyperoctohedral groups are symmetry groups for hypercubes for which the irreducible representations are known in general \cite{geissinger1978representations,musili1993representations}}.
+In the special case of the octohedral group \addition{for the 3D cube} they can be connected directly to that of the symmetric group $S_4$, \addition{that is, the group of permutations of 4 elements}.
+In particular, we have $O_h \cong S_4 \times \addition{\rmC}_2$: the cube has four diagonals and any symmetry action permutes these four diagonals, alongside a choice of reflection, see \figref{cubediagonals}.
+We have three generators \addition{$\tau_1,\tau_2,\tau_3$} corresponding to permuting the diagonals and one generator $s$ corresponding to negation.
 Explicitly, we can write the four diagonals as

 We see that the simple transpositions are given by